 Colorado: Cell phone laws, legislation

-Distracted driving news: Sen. Chris Hansen's proposed ban on handheld cell phone use by drivers has been signed into law by Gov. Jared Polis.
-It went into effect in mid-August.
-Fines from $75 to $250, with points vs. the license.
-The compromise version OK'd by lawmakers limited enforcement to secondary status, however.
-Hansen has cited "widespread and irresponsible cell phone usage while driving."
+Distracted driving news: The Colorado State Patrol cites increased enforcement of the state's hands-free cell phone law, which went into effect in mid-2024.
+In 2025, 456 citations were handed out, CSP says.
+That compares with 126 the year before.
+The law's author, state Sen. Chris Hansen, pointed to "widespread and irresponsible cell phone usage while driving."
 The Colorado State Patrol handed out 90 citations and 91 warnings under the new state distracted driving law, in its first two months of full enforcement.
-Colorado first outlawed texting and … [Read more...]
+Colorado first outlawed texting and the use of cell phones by teen … [Read more...]

 Georgia: Cell phone laws, legislation